henrikrxn/henrikrxn/README.md

 But of course I have preferences and my current preferences for greenfield back-end projects are not very esoteric, but have all worked for me in the past

 - .NET 8+ (+ ASP.NET Core 8+)
-- Serilog
+- Serilog and OpenTelemetry
-- xUnit.net, NSubstiture, FluentAssertions
+- xUnit.net, NSubstiture, Shouldly
 - Git
 - CI/CD